-The advancement of science and technology has also given birth to a lot of cyber threats.
+The advancement of Science and Technology has also given birth to a lot of cyber threats.
 These threats are increasing with every passing day.
-CopyCat also one of those malware’s that has affected a lot of devices last year.
+CopyCat is also one of those malware’s that had affected a lot of devices last year.
 The latest reports say that CopyCat has affected about 14 million Android devices.
 This malware was at its peak in the months of April and May of the year 2016.
-The Checkpoint researchers revealed the reality of this malware.
+The Checkpoint Researchers revealed the reality of this malware.
 Google started to protect the devices running Google’s Android software.

 The Checkpoint researchers also revealed that the malware spread through third-party app stores.
 They also told that the developers of malware had earned $1.5 million in the months of April and May 2016.
 The malware had infected the devices running Android 5.0 Lollipop or previous versions.
 This is because Google started to introduce security patches from Android Marshmallow.
 The main goal of these patches is to save the “Zygote” from injection of malware codes.
 Google also updates this security patch every month.

 Google had succeeded in subduing the impact of the malware.
 But, the devices that have not been updated could be attacked by the malware.
-Thus, it is recommended to use only the official app store to download apps.
+Thus, it is recommended to use only the official app store and download apps from there.